GCSEBiology

 • 3Chlorophyll is the green pigment that captures light energy.

-• 4Photosynthesis can be divided into two stages: the light-dependent reactions and the light-independent reactions (Calvin cycle).
+• 4Photosynthesis consists of two main stages: the light-dependent reactions and the light-independent reactions (Calvin cycle).

 Simple Explanation

 Photosynthesis is how plants make their food using sunlight.
-They take in carbon dioxide from the air and water from the soil, and with the help of a green pigment called chlorophyll, they convert these into glucose (a type of sugar) and oxygen.
-This process not only feeds the plants but also produces oxygen, which is vital for us to breathe.
+They take in carbon dioxide from the air and water from the soil, and with the help of a green pigment called chlorophyll, they convert these into glucose, which is a type of sugar.
+Oxygen is released as a byproduct.
+This process is vital because it provides energy for plants and oxygen for us to breathe.

 Memory Trick